malike/elasticsearch-report-engine/README.md

 ## Overview
-Once this plugin is installed into elasticsearch search,it exposes the url http://{cluster ip}:9200/_generate, you can run queries on your cluster with the right parameters it would return PDF or an XLS file.
+Once this plugin is installed into elasticsearch search,it exposes the url http://{ip}:9200/_generate, you can run queries on your cluster with the right parameters it would return PDF,HTML or CSV file.

 <br>